danhalvorsen/WeatherSummary/WebApp/MyOrderingSystem/README.md

 - As an admin I want to see the report of orders so that I can see all the orders.
 - As an admin I want to see the remaining Products.
-- As an admin I want to see stock of products so that I can get a list to order to supplier.
+- As an admin I want to see stock of products so that I can get a list to order to suppliers.

 # Backlog Functional